kingston-hackSpace/Interactive_Graphics/README.md

 Supports interaction through the mouse, keyboard, webcam and audio.

-Simple interaction with sensors (via microcontrollers or Raspberry Pi) via Serial or OSC communication.
+Simple interaction with sensors (via microcontrollers or Raspberry Pi) using Serial or OSC communication.

-Requires local software installation.
-Available for Windows and MacOS.
+Requires local software installation; available for Windows and MacOS.

 Free to use with limitations.